Esteghlal F.C.: 1979–2001: revolution and post-revolution

 During the 1980s, Esteghlal won the Tehran Football League twice.
 The 1989–90 season was a memorable one for Esteghlal.
 The club finished 1st in Group B of the Qods League and advanced to the semi-finals.
-Esteghlal defeated Malavan 4–0 on aggregate to advance to the final against the hated rival: Persepolis.
-Esteghlal defeated Persepolis 2–1 with a 74th-minute goal by Samad Marfavi to win the Qods League; this proved to be one of the most memorable derbies for Esteghlal.
+Esteghlal defeated Malavan 4–0 on aggregate to advance to the final against the rival: Persepolis.
+Esteghlal defeated Persepolis 2–1 to win the Qods League.
 In the following season, Esteghlal made it to the final of the Hazfi Cup only to lose to Malavan on penalties.

-1990–91 proved to be one of Esteghlal's most memorable years as they won the Asian Club Championship for the 2nd time defeating Chinese club Liaoning 2–1.
-Mansour Pourheidari added another Asian Cup for Esteghlal as head coach, he played as defender in 1970 championships.
-In next year Esteghlal reached to 1991 Asian Club Championship final match again and they're lose the match in penalties to Al-Hilal FC.
+1990–91 Esteghlal won the Asian Club Championship for the 2nd time defeating Chinese club Liaoning 2–1.
+In the next year Esteghlal reached the 1991 Asian Club Championship final match again and lost in penalties to Al-Hilal FC.
 Esteghlal once again reached the final of the Asian Club Championship in 1999, this time losing to Japanese club Júbilo Iwata 1–2 in Tehran.
-It was an emotional match under coaching of Naser Hejazi.